raisely/cli/README.md

 ## Commands

 -   `raisely init` - start a new Raisely project, authenticate and sync your campaigns
--   `raisely update` - update local copies of styles and components from the API
+-   `raisely update` - update local copies of styles, pages and components from the API
 -   `raisely create [name]` - create a new custom component, optionally add the component name to the command (otherwise you will be asked for one)
--   `raisely start` - starts watching for and uploading changes to styles and components
+-   `raisely start` - starts watching for and uploading changes to styles, pages and components

 ## CI/CD Usage